alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

   - The lightning talks went smooooothly and speakers got to discuss their work in longer breakout sessions
 - Following the event, I’ve had some discussions with people I met for the first time (including one longer conversation that will hopefully feed into the E&S white paper that came entirely from the 1:1 networking)

+MS: All great feedback!
+So much to follow up on.

 #### What did you struggle with?

 - Staying on top of the E&S white paper itself

+MS: Great!
+Put the templates online.

 #### What would you like to work on next week?